chenyangkang/stemflow/paper/md_paper/paper.md

 # Acknowledgements

 This project was based upon work supported by National Natural Science Foundation of China grants 32125005 (to X.Z.), 32270455 (to Z.G.), CAS Project for Young Scientists in Basic Research (YSBR-097 to X.Z. and Z.G.).
 We thank Dr. Daniel Fink at Cornell Lab of Ornithology for the R scripts of STEM model and QuadTree which inspired our implementation in Python.
+We thank Dr. Taxing Zhang for advice and software test.

 # References